-116. Second CRDP will adopt the grievance redress mechanism (GRM) outline of the first CRDP.
+131. Second CRDP will adopt the grievance redress mechanism (GRM) outline of the first CRDP.
 The GRM shall be set up to register grievances of the people regarding technical, social and environmental aspects.
 The process will be designed to be transparent, gender responsive, culturally appropriate and commensurate to the risks and adverse impacts of the project, as well as readily accessible to all segments of the affected people.
 The project GRM will not supersede any legal government grievance procedures.
 Affected people are to be informed about the mechanism through media and public outlets.
 This participatory process shall ensure that all views of the people are adequately reviewed and suitably incorporated in the design and implementation process.
 The contractor will bear the cost for resolving any grievances.
-If any grievance related to environmental safeguards issues (like dust generation/pollution, hindrance to pedestrian/vehicular movement, water accumulation at places, haphazard keeping of construction materials at roadside etc.) is raised by community people, such grievances are commonly resolved quickly at the field/local level (1st Step of already established GRM under the project).
-These type of non-formal complaints are resolve through interaction with complainants and PIU with the help of Environmental/Social safeguard Consultants.
-As the lodged complaints are mostly linked to the construction works, Contractors are to rectify those and will bear the necessary cost.
 The GRM will be implemented in three levels.
-See Figure 19 for the outline.
+See Figure 28 for the outline.